xishell/DTEKV-framework/README.md

 This repository was created to help the completion of various labs and projects found within the KTH IS1200/1500 course.

+This repository is setup as a template making it super simple to get started.
+All you have to do is press the green "Use this template" button and a repository based on this one will be created.

 ## Project Structure

 ```